A simple tutorial for Git

 Git remote add origin git@github.com:xxx/xxxx.git

-After defining the alias, referencing the remote repository and branch becomes
+After defining the alias, referencing the remote repository and branch becomes1

 Origin/branch